The first time Claudia Hall saw the house, she fell in love.

 “What do you think?”
 Claudia asked.
-She stretched her arm across the table and Jamie grabbed it, entwining her long, pale fingers with Claudia’s sun-kissed hand.
+She stretched her arm across the table and Jamie grabbed it, entwining her long fingers with Claudia’s petite hand.
 She felt Claudia’s nails press lightly into the back of her hand, something she found strangely comforting.

 “Well, it’s definitely in our price range, but, I don’t know, babe.
 Didn’t it give you the creeps, being upstairs?
 And what was up with that real estate agent?
 She seemed to avoid the top floor.”

 “Sure, I mean, the rooms haven’t been used in so long.
 And Colleen was a little weird, but after we make the offer we wouldn’t have to see her or Fiona again.
 I don’t know, there’s something about this place that feels right.”